-You can post planning applications to Belfast Planning Service, Ground Floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.
-However, as most staff are working remotely, postal applications are taking longer to process than emailed submissions.
-We are unable to accept hand delivered applications because the office is closed to the public.
+You can also post planning applications to Belfast Planning Service, Ground Floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.
+However, postal applications may take longer to process than online submissions.

 Commenting on planning applications

-If you would like to comment on a planning application please submit your comments by email to firstname.lastname@example.org rather than by post.
-Please make sure that you quote the application reference number and tell us your postal address in case we need to contact you.
+If you would like to comment on a planning application, submit your comments online (link opens in new window) or by email to firstname.lastname@example.org.
+Make sure that you quote the application reference number and tell us your postal address in case we need to contact you.

 If you have objected to or commented on a planning application we are no longer able to provide written confirmation of the final decision.
-However, you can track the outcome of a planning application on the Public Access Portal (opens in new window).
+However, you can track the outcome of a planning application (opens in new window) on the Planning Portal.

-Our Planning Committee is now operating virtually.
-More details can be found in the committee section (link opens in new window).
+Our Planning Committee operates virtually.
+More details can be found in the committee section (link opens in new window)

 How to contact us

-If you have any other queries or want to suggest potential solutions for overcoming these, please let us know by emailing email@example.com.
+If you have any other queries or want to suggest improvements to our service, let us know by emailing firstname.lastname@example.org.

 Planning services for Belfast